WHAT IS CALCIUM FOR DOGS…

 NATURAL SOURCES OF CALCIUM…

 Dog foods sold in the United States are required to contain the recommended daily dosage of calcium needed for your dog, in order to be considered complete and balanced.
 Dog foods are usually the most common source of calcium your dog will receive.
-Some natural sources of calcium your dog could receive calcium from are:
+Some natural sources of calcium for dogs or areas your dog could receive calcium from are:

 - Legumes (Broccoli, Spinach, Beans)